opentok/opentok-android-sdk-samples/PictureInPicture/README.md

 # Picture-in-Picture

-This app shows how to use the “Picture-in-Picture” (PiP) mode to be able to continue seeing the video of a OpenTok session while navigating between apps or browsing content on the main screen of your phone.
+This app shows how to use the “Picture-in-Picture” (PiP) mode to be able to continue seeing the video of an OpenTok session while navigating between apps or browsing content on the main screen of your phone.

 > Note: You need to have a minimum API level 26 to run this sample app.

-> Note: If you aren't familiar with how to set up a basic video chat application, you should do that first.
-Check out the [Basic-Video-Chat](../Basic-Video-Chat) project, and [accompanying tutorial](https://tokbox.com/developer/tutorials/android/basic-video-chat/).
+> Note: If you aren't familiar with setting up a basic video chat application, you should do that first.
+Check out the [Basic-Video-Chat](../Basic-Video-Chat) project and [accompanying tutorial](https://tokbox.com/developer/tutorials/android/basic-video-chat/).

 ## Using picture-in-picture